 Many of us can attest to the difficulties we face in trying to be in the world yet remain unstained by it.
 In his first letter to the Corinthians, Paul addresses these difficulties in a way that allows us to better understand these problems and teaches us how we can be encouraged in our battle.
 As we study 1 Corinthians, we will find help in living lives that represent Christ as Paul addresses several topics including our relationships with each other, spiritual gifts, church life, and even being single.
 This promises to be a profitable time as we consider how we can both live in the world yet remain strong in our commitment to our Lord.
-Led by Howard Bennett.
+Led by Howard Bennett and Tim Cain.

 Spiritual Life Classes (Topical/Elective Studies)

 Our spiritual life classes are elective studies that are typically taught in the course of a semester time frame and discuss a certain topic related to the Christian life.

 The average person will spend over 90,000 hours of their life working.
 For something so central to our daily lives, so central to our lives in general, it’s important to ask the simple question, “Why do I work?”
 In this study, we’ll discuss the doctrine of vocation, business as missions, and the ways the gospel transforms the way in which we work.

 Parenting Teens in a Changing World | Beginning January 15th